How to Pre-Populate SMS Body Text From A Text Link

 Things To Consider…

-When you pre populate the sms body text via an HTML link, the message uses a mobile devices native texting functionality, which means the user can edit the message.
+• When you pre-populate the SMS body text using an HTML link, it uses the device’s native texting feature, allowing the user to edit the message if they want.

 <a href="sms:2155555555&body=Sign me up for a free teeth whitening session!
 (Promo Code: 21556)">Like this</a>